No scenery is left intact with these guys!

 "SAAAAAAY HELLO TO MY LITTLE FRIEEEEEEND"

-...And Justice for All - Al ends the movie with an epic bit of courtroom haminess: "My client, the Honorable Henry T. Flemming should GO RIGHT TO FUCKING JAIL!!!
+- ...And Justice for All - Al ends the movie with an epic bit of courtroom hamminess: "My client, the Honorable Henry T. Flemming should GO RIGHT TO FUCKING JAIL!!!
 THE SON OF A BITCH IS GUILTY!" (lots of ranting then follows)

-In The Godfather Parts I and II in the early 70s, as Michael Corleone he was pretty low-key, almost Playing Against Type but years later in Part III he went full ham, especially in the scene during the thunderstorm and Michael is having a diabetic attack.
+- He was pretty low-key as Michael Corleone in The Godfather Parts I and II, back in the early 70s, but years later in Part III he went full ham, especially in the scene during the thunderstorm where Michael is having a diabetic attack.